 Journey through an end-to-end marketing campaign with an expert from Code for America.More details...

 For tech nonprofits, great marketing can mean the difference between transforming someone’s life with your product and never reaching that someone at all.
-With deep marketing experience in both the for-profit and nonprofit sectors, Jahvita Rastafari, Marketing Director at Code for America, will teach you how to apply tried and true marketing strategies to your work – so you can do more of that whole transforming lives thing.
+With deep marketing experience in both the for-profit and nonprofit sectors, Jahvita Rastafari, Senior Director of Marketing at Code for America, will teach you how to apply tried and true marketing strategies to your work – so you can do more of that whole transforming lives thing.
 Using Clear My Record, Code for America’s tool that helped 58 counties clear marijuana convictions, as a case study, Jahvita will show you:

 - How to design and execute an end-to-end marketing strategy

 How to do user research right (with insights from a researcher with lived experience).More details...

 User research: it’s what should determine the product you build and how you iterate.
 Most people are doing it wrong – but after this class, you definitely won’t be one of them, thanks to user research pro Geordie Graham, Chief Product Officer at Ample Labs.
 He’ll be joined by Mardi Daley, a user researcher with lived experience with homelessness for a can’t-miss discussion about how to leverage user research as a tool to really understand your users’ needs.
 With a grounding in Research Ethics, you’ll leave knowing: